-This way, the buyer is protected — the payment won’t be executed until they receive what was agreed — and the seller has the assurance that the funds are available and secured from the beginning.
+This system is used to ensure that both parties fulfill their commitments before releasing the money: the buyer is assured that payment will not be executed until the agreed terms are met, and the seller has the guarantee that the funds are available from the start of the transaction.

 Explora los conceptos más relevantes para impulsar tu negocio online.